 Construction managers work in all phases of the construction business — for public and private owners; from small, multifamily projects to large skyscrapers and industrial projects; and from rural roads to major highways.
 Construction managers work closely with architects, engineers, owners and the various contractors on a construction job.
 The construction manager’s duties are varied, challenging and rewarding.

 UAF’s construction management program was developed with input from local contractors and professional industry organizations.
 It gives students broad knowledge of building systems and construction techniques.
-CM graduates understand basic principles of business and know about the technical aspects of the construction industry.
+Construction management graduates understand basic principles of business and know about the technical aspects of the construction industry.
 Graduates are able to function both in the construction office and on the job site.